 6 months on a social media platform = 357 € fee

-WHO STOLE MY PICTURE?
+STEALING PHOTOS FOR SOCIAL MEDIA – WHO STOLE MY PICTURE?

 It is crucial to be aware of what happens when you share your content on social media platforms.
 Some photographers are afraid of potential photo infringement and losing their ownership but Facebook does not take ownership for pictures you post on their platform.
 FYI, to keep the functionality of the service, Facebook needs this statement in their Terms and Conditions: ’To provide our services, though, we need you to give us some legal permissions to use that content.
-Specifically, when you share, post, or upload content that is covered by intellectual property rights (like photos or videos) on or in connection with our products, you grant us a non-exclusive, transferable, sub-licensable, royalty-free, and worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content‘.
+Specifically, when you share, post, or upload content covered by intellectual property rights (like photos or videos) on or in connection with our products, you grant us a non-exclusive, transferable, sub-licensable, royalty-free, and worldwide license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content‘.
 Keep in mind that, when sharing a picture, there is always a risk of losing control over the distribution of your pictures.
-If your content is being used without your consent it is classified as image theft.
+If someone uses your content without your consent it is classified as image theft.

 The latest European Union directive concerning copyright brought put more responsibility on big companies such as Facebook or Instagram and made them liable for the content posted on their platforms.

 Photo sharing became such a common practise that asking for the photographers’ permission for reposting and sharing is often forgotten.
 That is why it is crucial to keep an eye on your pictures.
 If you want to focus on taking photos, we will take care of your rights and look for copyright infringement.
 Once found, we will calculate the damages.
 We will base the calculation on the above-mentioned MFM tables.
 If you prefer to use your usual fees, we will use them instead.